-To remove fat and food stains, you need soaps that will dissolve fat.
+To remove fat and food stains, you must use soap that can dissolve fat.
 The best alternative we have found for wool is lemon soap.
 In Norway, we recommend På Stell.
-It can be found in both a spray and a bar of soap.
-This stain remover won't damage the wool fibers, and efficiently dissolves the fat stains.
+It can be found as a spray or a bar of soap.
+This stain remover won't damage the wool fibers, and efficiently dissolves fat stains.

-One doesn't always have lemon soap available when spillage occurs.
+You won't always have lemon soap available when spills occur.
 In these cases, the best alternative is to use dish soap.
-This is also a good solution for the worst fat stains.
-Note that dish soap often contains enzymes that can damage the fibers if it is used too much.
+Dish soap is also a good solution for the worst fat stains.
+Note that dish soap often contains enzymes that can damage the fibers if it is used often.